Updated January 2nd, 2023

 Did you know you can use emojis in SEO Page Titles & Meta Descriptions?
-A fun SEO fact you should totally save 🔽
+A fun SEO fact you should totally save 🔽 or bookmark.

 Using emojis in page titles and meta descriptions can help you stand out from the other results in Google search result pages - let's face it, even as 30+ year olds we still love and use emoji's regularly to add a dash of personality and fun to otherwise boring text, copy, messages etc.